WMDJ

 The Pelvic Floor by @elliejackillustrations

-Your pelvic floor is a group of muscles that form a sort of hammock beneath your pelvis.
-They help to support the pelvic organs like your bladder, bowel and uterus.
-And yes, men have one too.
+Your pelvic floor is a group of muscles and tissues that form a sort of hammock at the base of your pelvis.
+Among other things, they help to support the pelvic organs (like your bladder, bowel and uterus); they help keep you continent by controlling the openings to the bladder and bowel; and they're important for sexual function.

 What can go wrong?

-Pelvic floor dysfunction can happen when the pelvic floor muscles get damaged, weakened or become too tight.
+Pelvic floor dysfunction can happen when the pelvic floor muscles get damaged, weakened, overstretched or become too tight.

-Pregnancy and childbirth is a common cause, but it can also happen when your hormones change around menopause or if you do a lot of high impact sport, are overweight or have chronic constipation.
+Pregnancy and childbirth is a common cause, but it can also happen when your hormones change around menopause or sometimes for other reasons like if you're overweight or have chronic constipation.

 Some conditions like hypermobility can also cause issues.